Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Development Setup.md

 - **npm install fails**: Delete `node_modules` and `package-lock.json`, then run `npm install` again
 - **Proxy errors**: Ensure backend is running on port 8080
-- **Memory issues with large PDFs**: This is expected during development; memory management is optimized in production builds
+- **Memory issues with large PDFs**: Check Java heap and container memory limits, and reduce the number of simultaneous operations.

 ### Docker Issues